SawkaDev/domain-monitor/README.md

 The frontend provides a user-friendly interface for interacting with the Domain Monitor Service.
 Key features include:

 - Domain search and validation
+- Homepage with recently updated domains, with pagination
 - Comprehensive domain profiles with DNS and WHOIS information
 - Historical data visualization
 - Notification subscription for domain changes